 Making Chocolate molded Easter Bunnies Craft for the Kids

 The key is trying to make sure you can hide some of them to slip into the Easter basket.
-We often traveled with the kids were little to my family in Florida and Disney for Easter.
+We often traveled with the kids who were little on our family in Florida and Disney for Easter.
 Because we would not be home for the Easter bunny, I always start early on Easter crafts so we did not miss out on the fun.
 But do not feel my children were neglected, as the Easter Bunny always found the kids at any hotel we stayed at.

 As we approach spring here in the cold North, crafts are a way to avoid cabin fervor.
 We laugh, giggle, hug and show love as we play and create.